crisishistory/HistoryAIToolkit/docs/getting_started.md

 │ --help                      Show this message and exit.
 ╰───────────────────────────────────────────────────────────────────────
 ╭─ Commands ────────────────────────────────────────────────────────────
+│ generate-questions    Generates questions from a transcript.
 │ slice                 Slices an audio file into smaller audio files.
-│ transcribe              "Transcribes an audio file into text.
+│ transcribe            Transcribes an audio file into text.
+│ version               Lists the package version.
 ╰────────────────────────────────────────────────────────────────────────
 ```